RedQ/redq-blog/_posts/create-website-wordpress-booking-plugin.md

 date: "2019-07-07"
 ---

-\[vc_row\]\[vc_column\]\[vc_column_text\]Any Kind of Booking businesses are now very profitable.
+Any Kind of Booking businesses are now very profitable.
 Many entrepreneurs are coming forward to invest in this business sector.
 Nowadays a trend is very popular.
 This trend is to do business online via a website.
 Booking business has a very bright future to run online.
 So if an [entrepreneur](https://www.entrepreneur.com/) wants to run his booking business via a website then he should choose a platform to this.
 Obviously, [WordPress](https://wordpress.org/) is the best medium to do this.

 We all know that WordPress has a lot of marketplaces.
 WordPress developers are publishing a lot of plugins for these marketplaces.
 They are considering 'Booking' as a good prospect to develop a plugin.
 So we are talking about a great plugin for this 'Booking' purpose.
 This plugin is named [WordPress Booking Plugin RnB](https://1.envato.market/BYjL1).
 Today we will demonstrate how to set up this plugin and also the procedures to create a WordPress Booking site with this plugin.
-Let's start.\[/vc_column_text\]\[/vc_column\]\[/vc_row\]\[vc_row\]\[vc_column\]\[vc_column_text\]Now with some points we shall demonstrate the whole procedures.
+Let's start.
+Now with some points we shall demonstrate the whole procedures.

 ## Make an Appointment Booking Website with WordPress RnB Booking & Rental Plugin